Skip to main content

 Water

-– install a low-flow (1.28 gpf or less) or dual-flush toilet (moderate cost, quick return, rebates!)
+• Install a low-flow (1.28 gpf or less) or dual-flush toilet

 Energy

-– clean or replace HVAC filters regularly (best bet: washable filters which can be reused over and over) (low cost, annual returns)
+• Clean or replace HVAC filters regularly Best bet: washable filters which can be reused over and over

-– install compact fluorescent light bulbs (CFLs) everywhere you can (very low cost, monthly returns)
+• Install compact fluorescent light bulbs (CFLs) everywhere you can

-– turn down the heat (or air) when your space is not occupied – easiest with a programmable thermostat (in homes these times are generally when at work or school, during sleep times, and when on vacation) (no cost, instant returns!)
+• Turn down the heat (or air) when your space is not occupied Easiest with a programmable thermostat (in homes these times are generally when at work or school, during sleep times, and when on vacation)

 Materials

-– reuse first; recycle or compost second; don’t trash at all! (no cost, potential savings)
+• Reuse first; recycle or compost second; don't trash at all!

 Toxins

-– limit the amount of chemicals brought into your home and business (no cost, big savings, potential health benefits)
+• Limit the amount of chemicals brought into your home and business

-– use only low- or no-VOC paints, stains, adhesives, and sealants (no to negligible cost, instant positive impa
+• Use only low- or no-VOC paints, stains, adhesives, and sealants